 A Lasting Power of Attorney is a legal document and there are 2 different types in which you can set up:

 Different people can be appointed for each area.
-However, neither of the documents are allowed to be used until they have been registered with the Office of Public Guardian.
+Neither of the documents are allowed to be used until they have been registered with the Office of Public Guardian.
 A Health and Welfare LPA can be used only if you are unable yourself to make decisions about your own welfare and healthcare and the Property and Finance LPA can be used as soon as it's registered, with your permission.

 Executors and Guardians